-According to the Office for Product Safety and Standards (OPSS), its Product Safety Database Report 2023–24 recorded over 2,300 notifications of unsafe or non-compliant consumer products, with 15.8% involving injuries.
-The most affected categories included electrical appliances, cosmetics, and toys, items used daily in homes across the country.
+According to the Office for Product Safety and Standards (OPSS), the Product Safety Database Report 2023–24 recorded more than 2,300 notifications involving unsafe or non-compliant consumer products.
+Around 15.8% were linked to injuries.
+Electrical appliances, cosmetics and toys were among the most affected categories.

-The Royal Society for the Prevention of Accidents (RoSPA) also reports that unsafe consumer goods contribute to thousands of home and leisure accidents each year, many leading to emergency hospital visits.
+The Royal Society for the Prevention of Accidents (RoSPA) also reports that unsafe consumer goods contribute to thousands of home and leisure accidents each year, many requiring emergency hospital treatment.

 Understanding liability for defective products

-This responsibility is established under the Consumer Protection Act 1987, which gives you the right to claim compensation for harm caused by a defective product without needing to prove negligence, only that the product was defective and caused injury.
+The Consumer Protection Act 1987 allows consumers to claim compensation for injuries caused by defective products.
+In many cases, a defective product liability claim does not require you to prove negligence, only that the product was defective and caused harm.

-In legal terms, liability for defective products applies when a product fails to meet the level of safety that consumers are entitled to expect.
-This could include:
+Liability for defective products may apply when the safety of the product falls below the level consumers are entitled to expect.
+This can include:

-- Design flaws that make the product unsafe
+- Design flaws that make a product unsafe

 - Poor quality control during production

-- Record details: Note the time, place, and circumstances of the incident.
+- Record the time, location and circumstances of the incident

-- Take photographs: Capture the product, packaging, and injuries.
+- Take photographs of the product, packaging and injuries

 Who can be held responsible?

-Multiple parties can share responsibility under UK law, including:
+Multiple parties may be held liable under UK law, including:

 - Manufacturers, who design and produce the product